peteral/kapa/README.md

 * **s: due** - previousTask.due + work / team.velocity
 * **f: project** - project this task belongs to

-Having the task input as a prioritized might help speed up the planning (priority is task strength).

 ### Project

 * **f: due** - project deadline - all tasks must be finished until then